dharmab/8492sqdn.net/content/reviews/vr/pimax-crystal/index.md

 weight: 2
 ---

 TL;DR We used to recommend the Pimax Crystal (and [Crystal Light](../pimax-crystal-light)) as one of our top picks for a high-end VR headset.
-However, we recommend waiting for reviews for the [Pimax Crystal Super](../pimax-crystal-super) and [Bigscreen Beyond 2](../bigscreen-beyond-2).
+However, we now recommend [Bigscreen Beyond 2](../bigscreen-beyond-2).

 ![](images/headset.webp)